arturmatlega/instalguru-blog-en/_drafts/what-is-screed-and-how-to-use-it.md

 noindex: false

 ---
-Concrete floor is a typical basis for any type of flooring.
-The name is more common, although it has the same meaning as screed.
-It's an underflooring used before laying the floor.
+A concrete floor is a typical basis for any type of flooring.
+The less common name of it is screed.
+It's a type of underflooring used before laying the floor.
 It can be used in basically every room in the house, but also in basements or garages.

-Screed improves the quality of the substrate where further finishing is going to be made.
+A screed layer improves the quality of the substrate before the further finishing works.
 It can level the surface if the room requires it.
 Many people wonder what types of underflooring are suitable for screed floors?
-In fact, screed is a good underflooring for any type of surface.
+In fact, a screed is a good underflooring for any type of surface.

 {:.list.list-positive}